Mostafa-Samir/DNC-tensorflow/docs/implementation-notes.md

 Two considerations were taken into account when the mathematical operations were implemented:

 - At the time of the implementation, the version of TensorFlow used (r0.11) lacks a lot regarding slicing and assigning values to slices.
-- A vectorized implementation is usually better than an Implementation with a loop (usually for the possible parallelism).
+- A vectorized implementation is generally better than an Implementation with a python for loop (usually for the possible parallelism and the fact that python for loops create a copy of the same subgraph, one for each iteration).

 Most of the operations described in the paper lend can be straightforwardly implemented in TensorFlow, except possibly for two operations: the allocation weighting calculations, and the link matrix updates; as they both are described in a slicing and looping manner, which can make their current implementation look a little convoluted.
 The following attempts to clarify how these operations were implemented.